The future of tourism in the coronavirus era: Asia may hold answers to what's ahead

 Aviation analyst Brendan Sobie expects to see similar arrangements within Europe and North America.

-When countries are looking searching for pair-up partners, he says they will be considering a few factors.
+When countries are looking for pair-up partners, he says they will be considering a few factors.
 They'll look for countries that appear to have their outbreaks under control -- and that have statistics they can trust.

 Hardy thinks they're also likely to stay regional at first.